What is Freight On Board (FOB)?

 Freight On Board is an international legal term that requires a seller to deliver goods on board a shipping vessel to the buyer.
 The seller is required to meet his obligations regarding the goods.
 The costs associated with shipping goods from the seller’s warehouse to the buyer’s store include transport costs to the port of shipment, loading goods onto a shipping vessel, marine freight transport, unloading costs, insurance, and costs of transporting the goods from the arrival port to the final destination.

 Under FOB origin, the buyer/receiver of goods will pay for all the above costs associated with transporting the goods.
 For example, if a buyer in Vancouver buys basketball shoes from a seller in Chengdu, China, he must pay for the transport costs from the seller’s warehouse to the port, cost of loading goods onto a ship, and all transport costs from the shipping port to his warehouse/store.
-The buyer also assumes the risk of transporting the goods from China to Vancouver, and he must purchase an insurance cover for the goods in transit.
+The buyer also assumes the risk of transporting the goods from China to Vancouver, and he must purchase insurance coverage for the goods in transit.

 FOB Add-on Terms

 Some add-on terms may be included on the freight invoice, bill of lading, or other forms of shipping documentation.
 These add-on terms may include the following:

 FOB Origin, Freight Prepaid: The seller/shipper pays the cost of shipping while the buyer/receiver of goods assumes the responsibility of goods at the point of origin.

 FOB Origin, Freight Collect: The buyer pays for freight and shipping costs and assumes full responsibility for the cargo.